 Nortriptyline is a medication that may help reduce the frequency of migraines, but it may have serious side effects, so it’s essential to speak with your doctor first.

-Get your doctor’s advice about your condition, medications, lifestyle, and non-invasive tools like Axon Optics migraine glasses to find the best course of action for you.
+Get your doctor’s advice about your condition, medications, lifestyle, and non-invasive tools like Axon Optics glasses powered by Avulux® Migraine and Light Sensitivity Lenses to find the best course of action for you.